-The most recent results of the assessment, the results attained, in 2018 will be released on 3 December 2019.
+The most recent results of the assessment will be released on December 2023 (PISA 2022).

 PISA assesses the learning outcome of students aged 15 in mathematics, science and reading literacy.
 PISA assesses to what extent students have acquired knowledge and skills that are essential for full participation in society and the variation in these skills over time.
 The students participating in the assessment are chosen by random sampling.

 PISA also gauges attitudes to learning and learning skills.
 Questionnaires to students and schools gauge learning environments at home and at school, the students' social background and the support they receive in learning, and students' attitudes to school and learning.